Western use of the swastika in the early 20th century: Coins, tokens and watch fobs

-Collectors have identified more than 1,400 different swastika design coins, souvenir or merchant/trade tokens and watch fobs, distributed by mostly local retail and service businesses in the United States.
+Collectors have identified more than a thousand different swastika design coins, souvenir or merchant/trade tokens and watch fobs, distributed by mostly local retail and service businesses in the United States.
 The tokens that can be dated range from 1885 to 1939, with a few later exceptions.
 About 57 percent have the swastika symbol facing to the left, 43 percent to the right.
 Most promise good luck or feature other symbols such as a horseshoe, four leaf clover, rabbit's foot, wishbone or keys.
+Author Gary Patterson spent 35 years collecting over 1600 "Good Luck Swastika tokens" which were acquired and resold through online marketplaces.

 In 1925, Coca-Cola made a lucky watch fob in the shape of a swastika with right-facing arms and the slogan, "Drink Coca-Cola five cents in bottles".

 The Waterloo Gasoline Engine Company of Waterloo, Iowa offered a "Good Luck" token featuring a left facing swastika in addition to a four-leaf clover, horseshoe, wishbone and Plains Indian emblem.
 The company was sold in 1918 and became known as the John Deere Tractor Company.

 Harvard University Library has a 1908 leather watch fob with a brass swastika that was created for the presidential campaign of William Jennings Bryan.

 The 1917 World War I good luck medal was produced in the United States with an American eagle superimposed by a four-leaf clover "and a swastika – an ancient symbol of good luck".
 The medal was designed by Adam Pietz, who served as Assistant Engraver at the United States Mint in Philadelphia for nearly 20 years.

 Some Boy Scout good luck tokens issued by the Excelsior Shoe company feature the swastika on the reverse.